 The ground must be common with the MCU.
 Flyback diodes are included on the module in parallel with the relay coils to safely shunt current when the relay coil is de-energized.

 When a relay is energized, the module draws about 70mA from the Vcc pin.
 With both relays energized, the draw is about 140mA.

 The output of the relay is rated to switch up to 30VDC at 10A per the relay markings (see our notes below) or up to 125/250VAC at up to 10A.

 The output is SPDT type with both a NO (Normally Open) terminal and a NC (Normally Closed) terminal relative to the center common (COM) terminal.
-A logic HIGH energizes the relay, so the NO–COM contact is closed and the NC-COM contact is open.
-A logic LOW de-energizes the relay and the NO-COM contact is open and the NC-COM contact is closed.
+A logic LOW energizes the relay, so the NO–COM contact is closed and the NC-COM contact is open.
+A logic HIGH or no input de-energizes the relay and the NO-COM contact is open and the NC-COM contact is closed.

 1 x 4 Header